rapsacnz/IDGenerator/README.md

-[callout_small]Generating a unique Id seems like a simple task, but sometimes it just isn't.
-Especially if your boss wants it in a strange format.[/callout_small]
 <h2>A Quick, Simple, Clean Id Generator</h2>
 Of course, you could use the built in auto-number system that Salesforce provides.
 You could even just use a Salesforce Id - you know it's going to be unique.
 However, you might just need a number with with a unique format, formatted in a certain way eg XX-XXX-XXXX, that is not going to come back and bite you with some rude letter combination.